CBS chief Leslie Moonves resigns after new sexual misconduct claims

-CBS CEO Leslie Moonves has stepped down after six more women accused him of sexual misconduct and intimidation in a bombshell investigation published Sunday by The New Yorker.
+CBS chief Leslie Moonves has stepped down after six more women accused him of sexual misconduct and intimidation in a bombshell investigation published Sunday by The New Yorker.

-CBS made the departure announcement early Sunday evening and said that Moonves and the company will donate $20 million to organizations that support the #MeToo movement.
-That money will be deducted from any Moonves severance package, which will be determined after an external investigation into the misconduct allegations reveals its findings.
+The company's statement, part of a larger announcement about corporate restructuring, said that Moonves and the company will donate $20 million to organizations that support the #MeToo movement, an umbrella name for efforts to combat sexual assault, harassment and inequality in the workplace that rose to prominence after last fall's sexual misconduct allegations against film mogul Harvey Weinstein.

-Joseph Ianniello, the chief operating officer, has been appointed president and acting CEO.
+The money will be subtracted from from whatever severance is due Moonves – who has held the titles of chairman, president and CEO – after an external investigation into misconduct allegations from a previous New Yorker report reveals its findings.

-A previous New Yorker report detailed accusations from six other women, and CBS launched an investigation last month.
+Joseph Ianniello, an 13-year CBS veteran who has been the company's chief operating officer since 2013, has been appointed president and acting CEO, filling Moonves' post at least temporarily.
+The chairman position will remain open until the company names a permanent CEO.

-The latest report by Pulitzer Prize winner Ronan Farrow includes allegations that Moonves, 68, forced oral sex, exposed himself, committed violent acts and derailed careers in incidents that occurred from the 1980s to the early 2000s.
+The latest New Yorker story by Pulitzer Prize winner Ronan Farrow includes allegations that Moonves, 68, forced oral sex, exposed himself, committed violent acts and derailed careers in incidents that occurred from the 1980s to the early 2000s.

 In the new report, the accusers, who give their names, describe a range of damning actions.